edward-prosser/corda-docs/content/en/docs/corda-enterprise/4.4/corda-network/setup-segregated-notary.md

     The registration process will create a `nodeInfo-xxx` file containing the network address, port number, legal identity, certificates, platform version, and serial number of the notary.

-3. Update the network parameters by sending the `nodeInfo-xxx` file using the Corda Network Support Portal using either a segregated network request form, or by creating a new task.
+3. Update the network parameters by sending the `nodeInfo-xxx` file using the Corda Network support portal.
+Send the `nodeInfo-xxx` file using either a segregated network request form, or create a new task.

 4. Restart the notary by running the following command:

     `java -jar /path-of-notary/corda.jar`

-## Configuring and deploying a notary cluster
+## Configuring and deploying a notary

-A notary cluster is a group of at least one node that act together as one pooled notary service.
+A notary cluster is a group of one or more nodes that act together as a collective notary service.
 Notary clusters can improve notary scalability and reliability because additional nodes can be added to the notary pool as demand increases.

 Single-node and multi-node notary clusters are only available in Corda Enterprise.
-Before deploying a notary cluster, read the [JPA notary configuration documentation](../notary/installing-jpa.html/).
+Before deploying a notary cluster, read the [JPA notary configuration documentation](../notary/installing-jpa.md/).
 A notary cluster requires a backend database to store notarised transactions.
 A notary cluster can be registered, but not run, without a database.

 {{< note >}}
-Please note that you must register the notary service identity **before** the initial notary worker registration.
+You must register the notary service identity **before** the initial notary worker registration.
 {{< /note >}}

-1. Register the notary service identity using the [notary registration tool](../notary/ha-notary-service-setup.html#ha-notary-registration-process).
+1. Register the notary service identity using the [notary registration tool](../notary/ha-notary-service-setup.md#ha-notary-registration-process).

 2. Register each worker node in the notary cluster using the Corda Network process.

     Each worker node requires access to the notary service identity key generated in the preceding step.
-We recommend using an HSM to ensure key security.
+An HSM should be used to ensure key security.

-3. Add the notary service identity to the network parameters by sending the `nodeInfo-xxx` file using the Corda Network Support Portal using either a segregated network request form, or by creating a new task.
+3. Add the notary service identity to the network parameters by sending the `nodeInfo-xxx` file using the Corda Network support portal.
+Send the `nodeInfo-xxx` file using either a segregated network request form, or create a new task.

-4. After the network parameters have been updated, start the notary worker nodes.
+4. After the network parameters have been updated, [start the notary worker nodes](../operations/deployment/starting-components.md#starting-a-corda-node).